- What athletic teams does University Prep have?

 - How is University Prep accredited?

-- Does the school accept students with learning disabilities?
+- Does the school accept students with learning style differences?

 - What opportunities are there for parents to participate in the life of the school?